 With as much research as we did when planning our adventure, we still encountered plenty of surprises on the road!
 This website came into fruition to help others who are thinking about living in a van or beginning the build process.

 We noticed a lot of vanlife blogs have great detailed breakdowns of the owner’s particular build.
-However, it’s harder to find resources that help you plan your campervan rather than someone else’s.
-Our goal with Parked In Paradise is pull all of this information together and give a guide of the most popular and available options to vanlifers.
+However, it’s harder to find guides that help you build your camper van rather than someone else’s.
+Our goal with Parked In Paradise is pull all of this information together and create a resource of the most popular and available options to vanlifers.
 We want you to be able to confidently build a van personalized to your lifestyle.

 You’ll notice there are few definitive answers on this site.
 There is no ‘best way’ to live vanlife because it differs for everyone.
 Read each post with an open mind and enjoy the journey!